 Finding a way to effectively detect parental alienation is important in any custody or divorce situation.
 The warning signs that alert a child is suffering from Parental Alienation Syndrome are not always clear, which is why it is important to keep a record of any behavior that is suspect and keep a detailed record including dates, times, things said, behavior issues and note any “secrets” your child may be keeping.
-I have experienced alienating parents keeping secrets with their child as a way of building a bond with the child and alienating the other parent.
+As a Chicago child custody lawyer, I’ve experienced alienating parents keeping secrets with their children as a way of building a bond with the child and alienating the other parent.

 Table of Contents